defnull/bbblb/README.md

 ## Features

 * **Multi-Tenancy**: Allow multiple front-end applications or customers to share the same BigBlueButton cluster while keeping their meetings and recordings strictly separated.
-* **Advanced Loadbalancing**: New meetings are created on the BBB servers with the lowest *load*, which is updated in realtime and calculated based un multiple tuneable factors.
-The algorithm expscially tries to avoid the 'trampling herd' problem when multiple meetings with unknown size are created at the same time.
+* **Advanced Loadbalancing**: New meetings are created on the BBB servers with the lowest *load*, which is updated in realtime and calculated based un multiple tune-able factors.
+The algorithm espscially tries to avoid the 'trampling herd' problem when multiple meetings with unknown size are created at the same time and may end up on the same back-end server.
-* **Recording Management**: Recordings are transferred from the BBB servers to central storage via a simple and robust `post_publish` script that does not need any configuration, `ssh` connectivity or shared network file system to work.
+* **Recording Management**: Recordings are transferred from the BBB servers to central storage via a simple and robust `post_publish` script.
+No special configuration, `ssh` connectivity or shared network file system necessary.
 * **Callback Relay**: Callbacks registered for a meeting are properly relayed between the back-end BBB server and the front-end application with a robust retry-mechanism.
-* **Control API**: BBBLB offers its own API and command line tool to fetch health information, manage tenants or backend servers, or perform maintenance tasks.
+* **Control API**: BBBLB offers its own API and command line tool to fetch health information, manage tenants, servers or recordings, or perform maintenance tasks.
-* **Scaleable**: Most existing BigBlueButton Load Balancer implementations claim to be scalable.
-Until I have time to actually benchmark those claims, I'll also just claim that BBBLB scales to hundreds of backend servers and thousands of meetings without any issues.
-The bottleneck will always be your BBB cluster, not BBBLB.
-Trust me bro.
-* **Easy to deploy**: That's a lie.
-But it's easier to deploy than most other BigBlueButton Load Balancer implementations.
+* **Easy to deploy**: At least easi*er* than most other BigBlueButton Load Balancer implementations.

 ## Planned features